 We strive to promote pupils’ spiritual, moral, social and cultural development.

-We teach the children to ask questions, while teaching them knowledge and understanding.
+We teach the children to ask questions, whilst providing them with knowledge and understanding.
 We explore the main tenets of world faiths, in order to support children in developing their own values and principles.

-This is taught throughout the school’s operation, as part of our community emphasis, through history, but also in the conduct we expect and our school rules where the modern British value of toleration is through exercising acts of respect for one another and our immediate environment.
+Citizenship is taught throughout the school’s operation, as part of our community emphasis and through history.
+It is also found in the conduct we expect and our school rules, where the modern British value of 'toleration' is exercised through acts of respect for one another and our immediate environment.

 Our aim is to teach scientific knowledge and concepts so that children can understand how science works in everyday life.
-Balanced science activities, including practical work and investigations, are an integral part of the science curriculum.
+Using the ‘Empiribox’ Science programme, our pupils are exposed to exciting practical work and investigations every week to bring their Science learning to life!